pholmes116/portfolio/README.md

   - B.A. in Mathematics

 ## Projects
-### Evaluating Synthetic Data for Financial Applications in Collaboration with Mastercard
+### Evaluating Synthetic Data for Financial Applications (Collaboration with Mastercard)
 #### _Capstone Project, M.Sc. in Data Science at LSE | November 2024 - August 2025_

 This project was completed in collaboration with Mastercard as the final Capstone Project for my M.Sc. in Data Science.
 Due to a Non-Disclosure Agreement, I am unable to share the full report or code repository.
 However, the project involved work in Python (Pandas, Scikit-learn, AIF360), statistical bias assessment, fairness-aware preprocessing, and performance benchmarking across classification pipelines.
 This experience deepened my skills in designing reproducible evaluation frameworks, aligning data science methods with real-world business constraints, and working under strict data governance protocols.